Dronecode/utm-adapter/meeting-minutes.md

 In the meeting we discussed the two open PRs and also the next steps re the "Mavlink on QUIC" implementation.
 Kai agreed to build a prototype of traffic information service and a way for QGCS to query it.
 We also discussed the need for QGCS to build tracks / trajectories based on traffic information.
 We will meet next on the 4th January.

 ### November 23, 2023
 In the meeting we discussed different protocols for the traffic information service.
 The discussion was around if SRTP etc. are a good fit for traffic information where accuracy and timeliness is important.
 HTTP3 is not a good method for traffic information / QUIC is a better.
-SRTP/ WebRTC etc. are primarily media streaming and they do buffering in case of poor connectivity etc. , so they are not good fit.
+SRTP / WebRTC etc. are primarily media streaming and they do buffering in case of poor connectivity etc. , so they are not good fit.
 These have to be extended by custom code / development e.g. via profiles and payload to extend the payloads to make it suitable for air-traffic information.
 Discussion on QUIC: QUIC is secure by default (incorporates TLS v1.3), manned traffic information can be disseminated via RTCA-DO-260 and EuroCAE ED-102.
 Asterix (binary) variable length header, BEAST.
 - TODO Map Mavlink to QUIC datagrams
     - GCS should implement the receiving end